 Number available: One

-Eligibility: Candidates who have passed with First Class Honours all the examinations for their Bachelor’s Degree at the Universities of Leeds, Sheffield, Hull, York, or Bradford.
+Eligibility: Home applicants for a postgraduate taught course who have passed with First Class Honours all the examinations for their Bachelor’s Degree at the Universities of Leeds, Sheffield, Hull, York, or Bradford.

-How to apply: Candidates are required to send a CV and covering letter outlining how they propose to fund their studies at Oxford to the Admissions and Graduate Administrator (admissions@queens.ox.ac.uk) by the application deadline of 12 noon on 31 March 2023.
+How to apply: Candidates are required to send a copy of their CV to the Admissions and Graduate Administrator (admissions@queens.ox.ac.uk) by the application deadline of 12 noon (GMT) on 5 January 2024.
+The CV will be considered alongside candidates’ University applications to their graduate course.

 Awarded by: The Queen’s College